Biancamelare/Biancamelare/README.md

 <tr> <td width="70%">
 Brazilian.
 Student.
 Eldest sister.
 Friend.
 Book lover.
 Determined.
 Dreamy girl.
 <br>
-I am System Analysis student at Fatec Sorocaba (2/6 semesters) and Computer Engineering student at Facens (2/10 semesters).
+I am System Analysis student at Fatec Sorocaba (3/6 semesters).
 <br>
 In each new activity I propose to perform, since a simple task until a complex college project, I try to do my best and collaborate as much as possible with everyone involved, always aiming to acquire new experiences and knowledge.😊👩🏻‍💻
 <br><br>